Jacques Chapdelaine: CFL

+College

 Personal

 His eldest son, Matt Chapdelaine, played as a wide receiver for the Alberta Golden Bears before transferring to Simon Fraser University.
-Matt was drafted in the sixth round, 46th overall in the 2010 CFL Draft by the BC Lions.
+Matt was drafted in the sixth round, 46th overall in the 2010 CFL draft by the BC Lions.
 His younger son, Justin Chapdelaine, played quarterback and receiver for the Queen's Golden Gaels and was an offensive assistant with Jacques in Saskatchewan in 2015.